 Just some additional thoughts, and before I forget, some people do ask some questions about the simulation portion of that.
 For the more yeasty approach, that was plain ordinary vanilla pudding mixed with some baby powder.
 It gives a very unattractive appearance.
 For the stool version, that was chocolate pudding with some mixed up crackers.
 Most of us have these things easily available in our patient care refrigerators to use.
 It wasn't any magical formulas.
 I do caution you to wash it off right away, or else it gets very difficult to remove.
 If you don't have the availability of the simulation lab or your own simulation mannequins, consider partnering with your local community colleges.
 Many of them do have mannequins.
 When we have done bigger simulation events, we've borrowed some additional mannequins from the nursing school.
 You may consider that as an option for your simulation activities.

 Just to wrap up, a couple of additional thoughts.
 As I mentioned before, we trained both our nurses and our techs together.
 We really wanted that shared mental model to use the team steps nomenclature here.
 That teamwork was really important to facilitate placement.
 The four eyes, four hands approach.
 Really empowering the staff when a breach in sterile technique is noted, making it all about patient safety, not necessarily about who's right and who's wrong, but making it about the patient.
 We, as a team steps facility, we were able to incorporate these concepts in our CAUDI prevention training as well.
-That really helped to reinforce both our commitment to patient safety hrough the use of our team steps tool, as well as the need for appropriate catheter insertion techniques.
+That really helped to reinforce both our commitment to patient safety through the use of our Team STEPPS, as well as the need for appropriate catheter insertion techniques.

 In conclusion, I'd like you to think about the fact that in indwelling urinary catheter, is almost never a life-saving procedure.
 We should encourage staff to think about it, do they really need the catheter?
 Slow down, take your time.
 Appropriate prepare the patient.
 Use good technique, and as always, safe practice and safe care.
 Thank you for your attention this afternoon.